 The second of The Beatles' two performances at the Forest Hills Stadium in Queens, New York City was seen by 16,000 fans.

-On 28 August 1964 Bob Dylan introduced The Beatles to cannabis.
+On 28 August 1964 the future of rock 'n' roll changed forever, when Bob Dylan introduced The Beatles to cannabis.

 This was the first of two performances, the second of which took place the following night, in front of 16,000 fans at the Forest Hills Stadium in Queens, New …